ScilifelabDataCentre/dds_cli/docs/index.rst

       When resetting a password you can, of course, regain access to the projects you lost access to.
 You will get information on how when you perform a password reset.

 Your account will be either a *Unit Admin*, *Unit Personnel* or a *Researcher* account.
 These are called the different roles which define the commands and actions you are allowed to perform in the DDS, including some administrative permissions.
-For more information about the roles, please read the `technical overview <https://github.com/ScilifelabDataCentre/dds_web/blob/dev/doc/Technical-Overview.pdf>`_.
+For more information about the roles, please check out the `technical overview <https://delivery.scilifelab.se/technical>`_.

 .. _install: